afterburner-js/afterburner-js/README.md

 ## Background / Inspiration

 Afterburner was developed at [IBM Cloud Object Storage](https://www.ibm.com/cloud/object-storage) to fill a test gap between applications and to optimize the feedback loop during test writing.
-The first-class test harness included with [Ember.js](https://emberjs.com) is fantastic, and years ago when we first started using it, due to the complexities of our systems, we hit a wall with testing where we needed to have a test that spanned the Ember application and other applications, services, etc. That turned into a proof-of-concept to see if we could create something similar that would meet our needs and Afterburner was born.
-Because the Ember test harness was so well done, and to minimize the burden of context-switching, we use much of the same tooling and workflow under the hood, and our test helpers are closely aligned with Ember's.

 ## License